 Static and Dynamic Scattering from Charge-stabilized Colloidal Suspensions

-static and dynamic properties including the static structure factor S(q) and hydrodynamic function H(q), and the wave- number-dependent short-time and long-time collective diffusion functions DS(q) and DL(q).
 We have shown that all experimental data can be quantitatively explained and described by our many-body theory methods and accelerated Stokesian dyna- mics simulations results.
-We have shown, in particular, the absence of hydrodynamic screening in fluid-structured suspensions, and the approximate validity of a time-wavenumber factorization scaling relation relating short-time to long-time diffusion properties (see figure).
+We have also demonstrated, in particular, the absence of hydrodynamic screening in fluid-structured suspensions, and the approximate validity of a time-wavenumber factorization scaling relation relating short-time to long-time diffusion properties (see figure).